Netweave-Managed-Networking/netweave/docs/db/entities-relations.md

 ### stakeholder_to_stakeholder (pivot table)

 <small>Each Stakeholder has a specific relationship type to every other Stakeholder.</small>
 <small>This relation is unidirectional and not agreed on.
 One Stakeholder states the relation it has to another one.
-No matter what the affected Stakeholder thinks about the relation to the stakeholder stating.</small>
+No matter what the stated Stakeholder thinks about the relation to the stakeholder stating.</small>
 <small>When a stakeholder says he doesnt know a stakeholder, conflict is not allowed to be true.</small>
 <small>When a stakeholder says he knows/exchanges with/cooperates with a stakeholder, conflict is allowed to be true or false.</small>

 <pre>type: "doesnt" | "knows" | "exchanges" | "cooperates"</pre>
 <pre>conflict: boolean, default: "false"</pre>
 <pre>🗝️stakeholder_stating_id: StakeholderOrganization, onDelete: cascade</pre>
-<pre>🗝️stakeholder_affected_id: StakeholderOrganization, onDelete: cascade</pre>
+<pre>🗝️stakeholder_stated_id: StakeholderOrganization, onDelete: cascade</pre>

 ### StakeholderCategory